psuieee/MicrocontrollerDisplayWorkshop/README.md

  - Adafruit ST7735 and ST7789 Library by Adafruit
  - Adafruit SH110X by Adafruit
  - GxEPD2 by Jean-Marc Zingg

-Click "install all" when prompted
+Click "install all" when prompted.

 ## Additonal Resources